 It’s Narcissist Friday (a little early)

-(This is a rerun, but an important reminder for those who have to handle holidays with narcissistic people.
+(I rerun this post occasionally, thinking that it is an important reminder for those who have to handle holidays with narcissistic people.
 Although the references are to a male narcissist, we all understand that wives, sisters, mothers, daughters, and other women can be narcissistic as well.
+Please understand that this is not meant to empower the narcissist, but to help you have a reasonable holiday.
+This is about you and your family/friends.
+I would not suggest these for normal use in a narcissistic relationship, but these things might help to make the narcissist’s presence bearable for you and others.
 I hope this helps you to have a blessed holiday.)

 Narcissists aren’t very good about holidays or family gatherings.
 Unless they can be the center of attention, they sulk or tell odd jokes or intrude on conversations or something strange.
 He might even flirt with your sister!
 Chances are the narcissist doesn’t know what he will do until he gets there.